Damdev-95/dareyio-projects/project4.md

 * Node.js (JavaScript runtime environment) – Accepts requests and displays results to end user

 ## Step 1: Install NodeJs
 * Node.js is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
-Node.js is used in this tutorial to set up the Express routes and AngularJS controllers
+Node.js is used to set up the Express routes and AngularJS controllers

 ![image](https://user-images.githubusercontent.com/71001536/162425672-e002c329-42a5-48e0-9781-d7f10c2d9129.png)